Here’s why Apple’s AR/VR headset won’t launch at WWDC 2022

 Realityo Systems LLC was completely unknown before being awarded these trademarks, suggesting that it could be a shell company owned by Apple.
 Apple has previously used shell companies to hold onto trademarks ahead of an official announcement, and it could be doing the same here.

-Based on these pieces of evidence we wouldn't be shocked if realityOS got name-checked at WWDC 2022 – and potentially even a demo behind closed doors.
+Based on these pieces of evidence we wouldn't be shocked if realityOS got name-checked at WWDC 2022, with Apple perhaps giving a demo to selected developers behind closed doors.

-This is Apple's first major in-person tech event following the height of the Covid-19 pandemic, with many developers coming along to see for themselves what its future systems can achieve.
+This is Apple's first major in-person tech event following the height of the Covid-19 pandemic, with many developers attending to see first-hand what the company has to show off.

-WWDC 2022 would be a great opportunity for Apple to get developers with AR/VR expertise to try out its new realityOS operating system (and maybe a prototype headset) in person.
-This in turn could drum up excitement and, more importantly, encourage software support in time for its launch in 2023.
+WWDC 2022 would be a great opportunity for Apple to get developers with AR/VR expertise to try out its new realityOS – and perhaps even a prototype headset – in person.
+This in turn could drum up excitement and, more importantly, encourage companies to support the platform with new software in time for a likely launch in 2023.

 When Apple launches its new headset it will be up against long-time players like Meta, companies that have massive libraries of incredible apps and VR games.
 Apple will need to ensure it gets plenty of developer support for its own device, or it could wind up releasing a device that doesn't do all that much.